appsmithorg/appsmith-docs/website/docs/packages/concepts/README.md

 ### Package import/export

 This feature allows you to seamlessly import and export packages across different workspaces, similar to how apps are handled.
 When exporting a package, it is saved as a JSON file, and you can import it into another workspace or application as needed.
 When importing a package, you can upload the file into your workspace, and Appsmith automatically recognizes and categorizes it as a package or an app.
+However, there are some key details to consider:

+* **Overriding Existing Packages:** When importing a package, it overwrites existing packages in the destination workspace.
+This ensures that the latest configuration is applied.
+* **Deployment**: The imported package is not auto-deployed.
+Deployment occurs only when explicitly triggered.
+This means changes made to the package won't immediately reflect in the live version of the app.
+* **Updates**: If you're using an exported version of a package in another workspace, updates won't happen automatically.
+You need to re-import the latest version to get the changes.

 ### Conclusion